stevenmichaelthomas/crypto101/README.md

 i.e. if a new coin called DNT is listing, and we participate in the ICO by sending 1 ETH to the specified ETH wallet address, you may get say...
 10 DNT in exchange.
 This would mean every DNT is worth 0.1 ETH.
 It usually takes a few weeks after an ICO for the coin to start showing up on major exchanges, and at this point prices typically will rise to reflect demand.
 Once it lists on an exchange people may be willing to pay 0.4 ETH for the coin, meaning that you can sell the coin for a 400% profit.
 Maybe they're only willing to pay 0.05 ETH though, but currently joining and ICO is a pretty good way to guarantee some growth.

+### Upcoming ICOs
+Obvs no guarantee about success of these, but I'm currently looking at the following upcoming ICOs:

+* Modum
+* HelloGold
+* Monetha
+* Redpulse
+* Bankera
+* Kyber

 ## Community
 To learn where to invest, what people are excited about, upcoming ICOs, etc, there are lots of different communities you can get involved with.